 Our School

 Bankfields Primary School is an inclusive school at the heart of the Bankfields estate in Middlesbrough.
 We serve the children and families of Eston and the surrounding area.
-We ensure our children are educated in a safe, caring and stimulating environment whether all children are valued as individuals and encouraged to reach their full potential.
+We ensure our children are educated in a safe, caring and stimulating environment where all children are valued as individuals and encouraged to reach their full potential.
 The pupils are supported by a team of hardworking, talented and dedicated staff who are passionate about enriching the lives of all our children by providing a broad and exciting curriculum as well as a wide range of extra-curricular activities.

 The quality of teaching at Bankfields is good, and in March 2014, Ofsted judged that the progress children make in writing and maths is outstanding and good in reading.
 We aspire to build on our success and all staff are committed to ensuring that provision for our children is the best that it can be.